SteeltoeOSS/Documentation/docs/8-security/resource-protection-using-jwt.md

 As mentioned earlier, there are two auth services (UAA Server and Pivotal SSO) on Cloud Foundry.
 Rather than explaining how to create and bind those services to your app here, we recommend that you read the documentation provided by each of the service providers.

 Regardless of which provider you choose, once the service is bound to your application, the settings are available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values).

 ### Add Cloud Foundry JwtAuthentication